 Finally, and most importantly, advertisers that deploy campaigns using Permission Ads derive significant benefits that only the blockchain can provide, i.e., a global, immediate, low-fee mechanism to reward consumers, which would be impossible within the current sphere of centralized, fiat-based financial institutions and ad-tech platforms.

 Today, Permission Ads is a managed service for our advertisers and is an invite-only platform.
 For each advertiser, we build custom campaigns that oftentimes require creative and engineering work.
 The mid-term vision is for advertisers globally to independently launch their own advertising campaigns.

-Upon the launch of the self-serve DSP, the platform will achieve far greater scale and hasten advertiser onboarding.
+Upon the launch of self-serve, the platform will achieve far greater scale and hasten advertiser onboarding.
 Advertisers will be able to unilaterally create campaigns, target audiences, and deploy their ads on the open web.
-Similarly, advertisers will be able 10 to autonomously purchase ASK to fund their campaigns and choose an appropriate allocation to reward users who engage with their ads and share their data.
+Similarly, advertisers will be able to autonomously purchase ASK to fund their campaigns and choose an appropriate allocation to reward users who engage with their ads and share their data.
 The self-serve platform will streamline and automate many operations, accelerating the protocol’s decentralization.
 Permission will generate revenue by charging a small transaction fee for media spend through the platform.